 Congratulations!
 Your application process went through.
 You successfully passed your interview.
 Now the real work starts as you have to actually go in and play!
 Can you keep up with the other raiders in there without looking like a moron?

 Yes you can, and here’s how you do it.

 Above all else, this.
 If you’re dead, you’re useless.
 Do everything you can to stay alive even if it means sacrificing part of your DPS.
 At the CE level, things like enrages or DPS checks are actually relevant because if not met, then the raid can’t advance to the next phase (or eliminate the raid boss).
-You can always optimize your DPS rotation or whatever on subsequent pulls but you can’t do that if you’re dead.
+You can continually optimize your DPS rotation or whatever on subsequent pulls but you can’t do that if you’re dead.
 As a healer, I gauge new players on their ability to survive.
 If they die early and often, you can absolutely bet that I will bring that to the attention of our leadership and for trial feedback.
-Avoidable deaths will almost always force a reset especially on a progression boss.
+Avoidable deaths will almost always force a reset, especially on a progression boss.
 Pulls have the highest chance of succeeding when players are alive.

 I call that the healer eye test — Someone who does a good job avoiding damage and surviving.
-That being said, a player could still pass the eye test and do terrible damage but that’s not up to me to evaluate.
+That said, a player could still pass the eye test and do terrible damage but that’s not up to me to evaluate.

-Anyway, the best outcome is to not standout and to be invisible to a healer.
+Anyway, the best outcome is to not stand out and to be invisible to a healer.
 Use those health stones, use your defensives, and trust your healers can do what they can to sustain you.
 But don’t expect them to bail out anyone that stands in a cleave or doesn’t get out of the way of any incoming abilities.